Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Partition Function

 \section{Partition Function}

-In this section, we compute the partition function of perfect matchings on doubly-free boundary rail-yard graphs with Macdonald weights.
-The partition function for perfect matchings on such graphs with general positive edge weights was previously computed in \cite{zl23}, inspired by the computations of partition functions for doubly-free boundary steep tilings; see \cite{BCC17}.
-In the case of Macdonald weights, several new combinatorial identities involving Macdonald polynomials are required, which will be established later in this section.
+In this section, we compute the partition function of perfect matchings on doubly free-boundary rail-yard graphs with Macdonald weights.
+For general positive edge weights, the corresponding partition function was computed in \cite{zl23}, inspired by the partition-function computation for doubly free-boundary steep tilings in \cite{BCC17}.
+In the Macdonald-weighted setting, however, several additional combinatorial identities for Macdonald polynomials are needed; these will be established below.